Evaluating LLM Reasoning Beyond Correctness and CoT: Evaluation

 \soheilhead{Cross-Model OC} In cross‑model scenarios we observe a clear and consistent pattern: a model’s \emph{self‑OC} strongly predicts how much it can raise (or lower) the \emph{cross-OC} of other models when acting as the antithesis generator.
 As the left plot of Figure~\ref{fig:cross-model:gsm} shows, models with higher self‑OC tend to increase partners’ cross‑OC, while models with low self‑OC reduce it.
 For example, the three lowest self‑OC models (GPT‑5‑nano, O3‑mini, GPT‑4o) decrease cross‑OC for all other models with higher self‑OC.
 In contrast, high self‑OC models (O1, O3, O4‑mini) consistently improve cross‑OC of models whose self‑OC is lower.
 Moreover, the averaged cross‑model improvement ranking largely mirrors the self‑OC ranking.
 These observations indicate that self‑OC is a strong proxy for a model’s general antithesis‑generation competence that transfers across thesis distributions.

 \soheilhead{Cross-Model Reasoning Performance} The middle plot of Figure~\ref{fig:cross-model:gsm} shows changes of $p_S$ compared to normal self-dialectical scenarios.
 Many models show notable reasoning gains when paired with a different antithesis model.
 For instance, GPT‑5 improves across all pairings we tested, with gains ranging from $+5.4$ to $+14$ points in $p_S$.
 Similar patterns appear for DeepSeek‑R1 and O4‑mini in most cross‑model settings.
 Consistent with the $p_S$ patterns, $DS$ (right plot of Figure~\ref{fig:cross-model:gsm}) generally rises with better pairings but shows a floor effect when antitheses are too agreeable or weak: very low‑OC generators (GPT‑5‑nano, O3‑mini, GPT‑4o) fail to provide high quality antithesis, in turn, limiting $DS$.
+Overall, synthesis tends to benefit from \emph{diverse, substantive} antitheses, whereas low‑OC pairings align with \emph{pattern replay behavior}.

 \soheilhead{Key Takeaway} At first glance, these improvements might make it tempting to conclude that models become “better reasoners” when exposed to diverse antitheses.
 However, the variability across pairings invites a more cautious interpretation: could what is called “reasoning” in LLMs be less a general, stable capability and more a context‑sensitive skill shaped by input structure?
 Prior work has raised similar concerns, questioning whether LLMs genuinely reason or merely mimic reasoning through statistical pattern matching~\cite{dziri2023faith, kambhampati2024can, nezhurina2024alice, mccoy2023embers}.
 The gains we observe here may reflect how certain antithesis forms provide structural signals that align with token‑level patterns the model has internalized, rather than signaling a universal reasoning ability.
 If mere structural familiarity were the dominant factor, one might expect a model to perform best when paired with its own antithesis—yet this is not necessarily the case.
 Self‑generated antitheses tend to resemble the thesis in tone and structure, reducing the contrast needed for producing effective synthesis.
 In contrast, cross‑model antitheses introduce greater diversity—different token rhythms, alternative rhetorical styles—that can create stronger oppositional signals and more effective support for synthesis.
 These patterns do not settle the debate, but they add weight to an existing view~\cite{jiang2024peek, schaeffer2023emergent, razeghi2022impact}: what looks like reasoning may, in practice, be a skill that thrives on structural variety rather than a general cognitive ability.